-Brussels march mimics ‘yellow jacket’ France protests
+Belgian police, ‘yellow jacket’ protesters clash in Brussels

-BRUSSELS (AP) — Dozens of “yellow jackets” protesters angry about high taxes and living costs are causing traffic chaos in Brussels, as the movement that started in France two weeks ago gains traction in Belgium.
+BRUSSELS (AP) — Police and hundreds of so-called “yellow jackets” protesting high taxes and living costs clashed in Brussels on Friday and dozens were arrested, as the movement that started in France two weeks ago gained traction in Belgium.

-Protesters wearing the high-visibility vests that have become a uniform for the movement blocked city streets Friday with pieces of scaffolding or gathering on roads, occasionally letting some vehicles through.
+Police trucks fired water cannons on protesters who tried to approach government buildings and offices in downtown Brussels and began throwing rocks and paving stones at the barricades.

-They gathered near the Belgian government and parliament quarter, as police watched on with water cannon trucks parked nearby.
+“Our officers started to use water cannons after they began throwing objects.
+They were throwing pool balls,” Brussels city police spokeswoman Ilse Van De Keere said.

 Most Read Business Stories